 The staff at Second Church comes from a diverse background and provides equally varied resources to the church and community.
 The collegial atmosphere is an essential ingredient in our creative approach to proclaiming the Gospel.

-Our Administrative Assistant provides support to the Minister and all staff, officers, boards and committees.
+Our Administrative Assistant provides support to the Minister and all other staff, officers, boards and committees.
 Fred is a graduate of Attleboro High and Norwich University.
-He is retired from Brown Brothers Harriman & Co. as a programming project leader, and from the Army Reserve as a Lieutenant Colonel in personnel and administration.
+He is retired from Brown Brothers Harriman & Co. as a programming project leader and from the U.S. Army Reserve as a Lieutenant Colonel in Personnel and Administration.
 He is a life-long member of Second Church, having been active in youth groups and Scouting early on, and passing through most of the committees of the church since starting his family.
-He describes his current position as the greawww retirement job he could hope for, working closely with several hundred of his closest friends.
-He is also the Church Curator and is active in the music programs and other areas.
-Fred lives in North Attleboro with his wife Sandy who is also very active in the church.
-They are the proud parents of three and grandparents of eight.

 Bill MacPherson has been Director of Music at Second Congregational Church, Attleboro, for 25 years, first from 1986-1993 and, currently, since 2002.
 At Second Church he is not only the organist but also directs the Adult Choir and the Handbell Choir.

 He attended Brown University (A.B., magna cum laude, Chemistry), where he studied organ with the late Prof. William Dinneen.
 He accompanied the University Chorus, including their concert tour of English Cathedrals — a life-changing event, and the reason he never became a chemist.
 He holds graduate degrees (A.M., Ph.D.) in historical musicology from Harvard University.